keu/docs/software/deploy-nfs.md

 This guide provides the necessary setup for connecting an NFS volume to Astronomer as a DAG deploy option.
 Some considerations before completing this setup:

 - You can configure NFS volumes only to deploy DAGs.
 To push dependencies or other requirements to your Airflow Deployment, you'll need to update your `requirements.txt` and `packages.txt` files and deploy using the [Astro CLI](deploy-cli.md) or [CI/CD](ci-cd.md).
-For more information on pushing code to your Airflow environment, see [Customize Images](customize-image.md).
+For more information on pushing code to your Airflow environment, see [Customize images](customize-image.md).
 - If you configure an NFS volume for an Airflow Deployment, you can't use the Astro CLI or an Astronomer service account to deploy DAGs .
 These options are available only for Deployments configured with an image-based deploy mechanism.
 - You can configure NFS volumes only for Airflow Deployments running Airflow 2.0+.

-## Enable NFS Volume Storage
+## Enable NFS volume storage

 NFS volume deploys must be explicitly enabled on Astronomer by a System Admin.
 To enable it, update your `config.yaml` file with the following values: